-where $\varepsilon_i$ is the observed flux error, $PL_{i}^{L}$ and $PL_{i}^{U}$ are the lower and upper prediction limits for $i$-th observation, respectively.
-The limits are symmetric and estimated based on a normal distribution $\mathcal{N}(\mu(x_i), \sigma(x_i))$ for the given coverage probability $\alpha$.
-We calculate these metrics for each light curve and then average them over all curves in the data set.
+where $\varepsilon_i$ is the observed flux error, $PL_{i}^{L}$ and $PL_{i}^{U}$ are the lower and upper prediction limits for the $i$-th observation, respectively.
+The limits are symmetric and estimated based on the normal distribution, $\mathcal{N}(\mu(x_i), \sigma(x_i)),$ for a given coverage probability, $\alpha$.
+We calculated these metrics for each light curve and then averaged them over all curves in the dataset.
 The values obtained are used as the final quality metrics of the approximation.

-While the above quantities give us very good estimation of the quality of the obtained approximation, this cannot be the ultimate check.
-Eventually, even the best fitted model can lead to a very bad result.
-In order to check that these approximations do not reduce the physics value of the light curve, we solve two real-life problems: supernova classification and peak search.
+While the metrics mentioned above give us an accurate estimation of the quality of the obtained approximation, this cannot be used as an ultimate check.
+In order to check that these approximations do not change the physical features of the light curve, we solve two practical astrophysical problems: supernova classification and peak identification.